Battle of Arawe: Landings

 The 2nd Squadron, 112th Cavalry Regiment made the main landing at House Fireman Beach.
-The landing was delayed by a strong current and difficulties forming the LVTs into an assault formation, and the first wave went ashore at 7:28 am rather than 6:30 am as planned.
-Destroyers bombarded the beach with 1,800 rounds of 5 inch ammunition between 6:10 and 6:25 am, and B-25 Mitchells strafed the area once the bombardment concluded, but the landing area was not under fire as the troops approached the beach.
+The landing was delayed by a strong current and difficulties forming the LVTs into an assault formation, and the first wave went ashore at 07:28 rather than 06:30 as planned.
+Destroyers bombarded the beach with 1,800 rounds of 5 inch ammunition between 06:10 and 06:25, and B-25 Mitchells strafed the area once the bombardment concluded, but the landing area was not under fire as the troops approached the beach.
 This allowed Japanese machine gunners to fire on the LVTs, but these guns were rapidly silenced by rockets fired from SC-742 and two DUKWs.
 The first wave of cavalrymen were fortunate to meet little opposition as there were further delays in landing the follow-up waves owing to differences in the speeds of the two types of LVTs used.
-While the four follow-up waves were scheduled to land at five-minute intervals after the first wave, the second landed 25 minutes after the initial force and the succeeding three waves landed simultaneously 15 minutes later.
+While the four follow-up waves were scheduled to land at five-minute intervals after the first wave, the second landed 25 minutes after the initial force, and the succeeding three waves landed simultaneously 15 minutes later.
 Within two hours of the landing, all the large Allied ships other than Barbey's flagship had departed from Arawe.
-Conyngham remained in the area to rescue the survivors of the landing at Umtingalu, and withdrew later that day.
+Conyngham remained in the area to rescue the survivors of the landing at Umtingalu and withdrew later that day.

 Once ashore, the cavalrymen rapidly secured the Arawe Peninsula.
 An American patrol sent to the peninsula's toe met only scattered resistance from Japanese rear guards.
 More than 20 Japanese located in a cave on the east side of the peninsula were killed by members of "E" Troop and personnel from the squadron headquarters; the remaining Japanese units in the area retreated to the east.
-The 2nd Squadron reached the peninsula's base at 2:30 pm, where it began to prepare its main line of resistance (MLR).
+The 2nd Squadron reached the peninsula's base at 14:30, where it began to prepare its main line of resistance (MLR).
 By the end of 15 December, more than 1,600 Allied troops were ashore.
-The two Japanese Army companies that had been stationed at Arawe withdrew to the northeast, and took up positions at Didmop on the Pulie River about 8 mi from the MLR; the naval unit defending Umtingalu retreated inland in a state of disarray.
+The two Japanese Army companies that had been stationed at Arawe withdrew to the northeast and took up positions at Didmop on the Pulie River about 8 mi from the MLR; the naval unit defending Umtingalu retreated inland in a state of disarray.